 Students are evaluated daily by their preceptor, utilizing the Daily Performance Evaluation, on each surgical case they scrub, utilizing the three domains of learning; cognitive, psychomotor, and affective.
 This daily performance evaluation is formative and based on duties of a surgical technician as defined by AST's core curriculum.
-It also allows the preceptor and clinical instructor the right to remove a student from a case and provide a failing daily performance evaluation in situations that places the patient at risk or for repeated incidences of inability to meet critical criteria.
+It also allows the preceptor and clinical instructor to correct deficiencies on a daily basis and if necessary to remove a student from a case and provide a failing daily performance evaluation in situations that places the patient at risk or for repeated incidences of inability to meet critical criteria.

 In addition to the daily evaluation, the students receive a summative midterm and final evaluation that evaluates the student's general knowledge, quality of work, professional attitude, personal development, and specific skills as it pertains to the duties of the surgical technician.
-Any unsatisfactory in a critical skill category for the midterm or final may result in a "O" for the course and dismissal from the Surgical Technology program.
+Any unsatisfactory in a critical skill (C) category for the midterm or final may result in a "O" for the course and dismissal from the Surgical Technology program.